 Investment properties, principally comprising land and buildings from foreclosed assets, are held for capital appreciation and sale and are treated as long-term investments.
 They are measured initially at cost, including related transaction costs and are subsequently carried at fair value with changes in the carrying amount recognised in profit or loss.
-The carrying amount includes the cost of the investment property at the time that cost is incurred only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
-All other repairs and maintenance costs are charged to income during the financial period in which they are incurred.
+The carrying amount includes repairs and maintenance costs to investment property at the time that the cost is incurred only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
+All other repairs and maintenance costs are charged to profit or loss during the financial period in which they are incurred.